GAIA-X4PLC-AAD/gx-credentials/README.md

 Install a tunneling tool like [ngrok](https://ngrok.com).
 You will need it to easily use a smartphone wallet with the application or to demo the application to someone outside your local network.

-Install a wallet software that supports the Beacon protocol.
+Install a wallet software that supports Tezos and the Beacon protocol.
 For the best experience, we currently recommend using [Altme](https://altme.io).
-Be aware that you can choose a wallet that is not SSI compatible here.
+Be aware that you can choose a wallet that is not an SSI wallet here.

 Install an SSI wallet software that supports the OID4VCI protocol, if your previous wallet choice does not support it already.